kiwitcms/enterprise/README.md

     Be careful not to upload your local `product.py` to GitHub!

-You can also build your own customized version of KiwiTestPad by adjusting the contents of the local `Dockerfile`.
-Use that file to install additional Python dependencies you may need then:
+You can also build your own customized version of Kiwi TCMS by adjusting the contents of the local `Dockerfile`.
+Use that file to install additional Python dependencies you may need and then:

     docker build -t my_org/my_kiwi:<version> .